Arcadia-Liu/Arbitrary-Precision-Integers/README.md

 ### **Self-Addictive and Self-Decreasing Operator**
 1. Prefix Increment Operator

     The prefix increment operator `++` is used to increment the `bigint` object by 1.
 We implement this by creating a bigint number, with is_negative = false and value = {1}.
-We add the created bigint object to the original one, and then returns the updated bigint.
+We add the created bigint object to the original one, and then return the updated bigint.

     ```cpp
     std::string str1 = "233";